tomkidumbuyo/sql-perfamance-improvement-tutorials/README.md

 # SQL TUNING
+This course is to help use tune (increase efficiency) of our SQL queries. the solution provided from the methods bellow wont work in all the SQL databases out there but each and every one will work on atleast one of the main type Databases.

+# Simple Searches
 ## Code for Points
 we can create a code for points system to improve perfomance.
 Each search condition component has a "point count"—the better the component, the higher the score.
 You can see from the allotted points below.